wdanilo/luna-rfcs/text/0000-new-syntax.md

 ### Current problems <!-- omit in toc -->
-The type signature operator `::` is used by small group of languages (mostly python related), is not used in math and is harder to type than just a single `:` mark.
+The type signature operator `::` is used by small group of languages (mostly Haskell related), is not used in math and is harder to type than just a single `:` mark.